defifuture/erc20-batched-meta-transactions/README.md

 Batched meta transactions (at least in this implementation) **do not reduce gas cost for M-to-M transactions** (many senders - many receivers).
 Note that this means that all senders and all receivers are unique addresses (no duplicates) and that receivers have not hold any tokens before.

-Where we have seen gas reductions were the 1-to-1 (1 sender - 1 receiver) and 1-to-M (1 sender, many receivers - probably the same vice-versa) examples.
-So batched meta transactions may still make sense for some use cases, for example the following:
+Where we have seen gas reductions were the 1-to-1 (1 sender - 1 receiver), 1-to-M (1 sender, many receivers), and M-to-1 (M senders, 1 receiver) examples.
+So **batched meta transactions may still make sense for some use cases**, for example, the following:

-- 1 sender wanting to send tokens to many receivers (for example a project sending weekly token rewards, like Balancer)
+- 1 sender wanting to send tokens to many receivers (for example a project sending weekly token rewards, like Balancer).
+But in this case, a solution like [Disperse.app](https://disperse.app/) makes more sense, because there is no need for a separate relayer and also no need to sign each meta tx (because the whole on-chain tx is already signed).
-- Many senders sending tokens to 1 receiver (a deposit to a lock contract in order to access L2 - if a bridge to L2 is configured this way)
+- Many senders sending tokens to 1 receiver (example: a deposit to a lock contract in order to access L2 - if a bridge to L2 is configured this way)

 ## Feedback